sharangramana/Sorting-Visualizer/README.md

    </a>
 </p>

-> It's a sorint visualizer app implemented in React, Nodejs.
+> It's a sorting visualizer app implemented in React and Nodejs.

 ## clone or download
 ```terminal